codica2/mina-multideploy/README.md

 * add public SSH key, so you can login to server without password.
 Run `ssh-copy-id user@$host`

 ## License
-mina-multideploy is Copyright © 2015-2018 codica.
+mina-multideploy is Copyright © 2015-2018 Codica.
 It is released under the [MIT License](https://opensource.org/licenses/MIT).

 ## About Codica

 [![Codica logo](https://www.codica.com/assets/images/logo/logo.svg)](https://www.codica.com)

-mina-multideploy is maintained and funded by codica.
-The names and logos for codica are trademarks of codica.
+mina-multideploy is maintained and funded by Codica.
+The names and logos for Codica are trademarks of Codica.

 We love open source software!
 See [our other projects](https://github.com/codica2) or [hire us](https://www.codica.com/) to design, develop, and grow your product.